DevOps-Represent/DevOps-Girls-Serverless-Bootcamp-4/clickops-todo/README.md

 If not, got to `https://s3.console.aws.amazon.com/s3/buckets/yourname-devopsgirls-site` and upload the files via the AWS console (keep all the defaults).

-They're in the repo you cloned before: ` DevOps-Girls-Bootcamp-4/serverless-final-todo/website  `
+They're in the repo you cloned before: ` DevOps-Girls-Bootcamp-4/ui/dist  `

 ### 2.)
 Confirm files have been uploaded
 Navigate to the S3 bucket in the AWS console, and confirm all the files are listed there.

 ### 3.)
 Make files public
-Choose all the files, click on "More" and choose "Make Public".
+Choose all the files, click on "Actions" and choose "Make Public".
 When prompted, confirm by clicking "Make Public" again

 ![s3 public](https://github.com/DevOps-Girls/DevOps-Girls-Bootcamp-4/blob/master/images/s3_filepublic.png?raw=true)